Ahmed Idris

-Ahmed Idris (born 25 November 1960) is a Nigerian financial accountant and incumbent accountant general of Nigeria.
+Ahmed Idris (born 25 November 1960) is a Nigerian financial accountant who served as the accountant general of Nigeria.
 He was appointed accountant general on 25 June 2015, to succeed Jonah Ogunniyi Otunla who was sacked by president Muhammadu Buhari on allegedly misappropriating N2.5 billion of security agencies’ funds.
-Idris was re-appointed accountant general after Buhari won a second term in 2019.
+Idris was re-appointed accountant general after Buhari won a second term in 2019 and was suspended from office on may 18 2022 by the nigerian finance minister for misappropriating the fund of 80 Billion naira.

 Prior to his appointment as AGF, he was a director in the Federal Ministry of Mines and Steel.
 He is a member of the Association of National Accountant of Nigeria (ANAN).

 Controversies

 ₦80 billion fraud

 On May 16, 2022, the Economic and Financial Crimes Commission arrested Idris in Kano State over his failure to honour an invitation to explain to the commission how a total of eighty billion naira was spent by his office on bogus and fictitious contracts awarded to cronies, friends and family members.
 EFCC stated in a press release that Idris laundered the funds through real estate investments in Kano and Abuja.
 In response to his arrest, the government suspended Idris indefinitely from his duties in order to allow a proper investigation.